'Wowie zowie!': Hollywood veterans and rising stars react to Oscar nominations

 Jennifer Lawrence, best actress for "Joy"

-"I feel incredibly honored to be recognized among the other amazing women in this category."
+"I feel incredibly honoured to be recognised among the other amazing women in this category."

 Leonardo DiCaprio, best actor for "The Revenant"